superboubek/UniQuant/README.md

 ## Building and Running
-This program uses CMake. it has been tested on Linux (Ubuntu 16.04, gcc 7.2) and on Windows (Visual Studio 2017, ) External libraries are included in the repository, any compiler that support C++14 should be able to compile this project without troubles.
+This program uses CMake. it has been tested on Linux (Ubuntu 16.04, gcc 7.2) and on Windows (Visual Studio 2017, ) External libraries are included in the repository, any compiler that supports C++14 should be able to compile this project without troubles.

-#Linux
+### Linux
-The source code was tested under Ubuntu 16.04 using using gcc 7.2.
+The source code was tested under Ubuntu 16.04 using gcc 7.2.
 To build the example on Linux, go to the directory containing this README.md file, then:

 ```